opsone-ch/documentation/services/website.rst

 PROD
 ^^^^

--  live sites only
+-  for live sites
 -  no access protection
--  phpinfo disabled (otherwise database credentials in environment variables could get leaked)
+-  phpinfo disabled (visible database credentials from environment variables)
--  quiet error log level
 -  E-Mails get sent to their designated recipient (PHP mail() only, see :doc:`../development/email` for details)

 STAGE